Police identify 22-year-old Anderson Lee Aldrich as suspect in Colorado LGBTQ club shooting

 They named the perpetrator as 22-year-old Anderson Lee Aldrich as the gunman who had fired a rifle inside the club where revellers were reportedly commemorating the Transgender Day of Remembrance, which honours trans people who have been the victims of violent attacks

-Addressing a press conference on Sunday, Colorado police disclosed the identity of the gunman who opened fire inside an LGBTQ nightclub, wounding 18 people.
+Addressing a press conference on Sunday, Colorado police disclosed the identity of the gunman who opened fire inside an LGBTQ nightclub, killing five and wounding 18 people.

 They named the perpetrator as 22-year-old Anderson Lee Aldrich as the gunman who had fired a rifle inside the club where revellers were reportedly commemorating the Transgender Day of Remembrance, which honours trans people who have been the victims of violent attacks.